-Amla, also known as Indian Gooseberry, is the sour fruit of the Emblica officianalis tree and is found mostly in India as well as tropical southeast Asia.
+Amla, also known as Indian Gooseberry (Phyllanthus emblica), is the sour fruit of the Emblica officianalis tree and is found mostly in India as well as tropical southeast Asia.
 It has been used in Ayurvedic and Unani medicine systems for centuries.
 Ayurveda is one of the oldest known medicine systems in the world, originating in India more than 3,000 years ago.
 Amla is often pickled or used to make chutney (see below for recipe) and the fruit is the major ingredient in the very popular and healthy jam-like food chyawanprash.
 Amla also adds a nice sourness to otherwise sweet smoothies.
 One of the major health benefits of amla is its high amounts of Vitamin C.

 Amla is one of the richest natural sources of vitamin C found in nature.
 Modern science confirms the medicinal value of this ancient fruit, which also has the ability to support balanced cholesterol.
 Amla contains anticancer properties, liver supportive properties and immunomodulatory properties.
 It also has an impressive impact on heart health, especially in helping prevent coronary heart disease.